jakethoverton/PoemGenerator/README.md

 The compiled code is in the file bin/PoemGenerator.class

-In order to run the program from the bin folder use the command "java PoemGenerator <Path to Filename.txt>".
+In order to run the program from the bin folder use the command "java PoemGenerator <Path to Filename>.txt".

 To run the test file provided in the requirements use the command "java PoemGenerator ../testFiles/GrammarRules.txt".